 - Tickets to a local sporting event or show.
 Is a fun act playing in your town soon?
-My city is going crazy over the upcoming Trans-Siberian Orchestra concert.
-With the end of the NBA lockout, basketball tickets are also sure to be a treat.
+My city goes crazy over the annual Trans-Siberian Orchestra concert.
+For sports fans, basketball tickets are also sure to be a treat.
 You can also give movie tickets if you’re looking to spend less, or look for deals by using Groupon or Living Social for local shows.

 - Food.
 Who doesn’t love to eat?
 Plus with the amount of entertaining people do over the holidays, extra food in the house is always welcome.
 Give whatever is traditional in your part of the country – in Texas it’s tamales, pralines, grapefruits and/or baked goods.

 - Coffee/hot chocolate.
 My boyfriend once scored big in a gift exchange when he won a Starbucks gift set that included two mugs, a special hot chocolate mix, and a mini bottle of hazelnut syrup.
 You can always find coffee, tea or hot chocolate samplers at grocery stores.
 Trader Joe’s is a great place for this, and so is World Market – both provide gift-worthy products at low prices.

 - Headphones.
 If you don’t care if they listen to music, but can’t allow loud music in an open area, consider a nice set of headphones instead.